Quenching of jets tagged with $W$ bosons in high-energy nuclear collisions: Numerical results and discussions

 In Fig.~\ref{mjj}, we present the normalized dijet invariant mass distribution for events passing the $W$-jets selection in p+p and the scaled distributions in Pb+Pb collisions at $\sqrt {s_{\rm NN}}=5.02$ TeV as well as the nuclear modification factor.
 Since the dijet invariant mass is proportional to the virtuality ~\cite{Majumder:2014gda,Connors:2017ptx} of the initial hard scattering, the suppression of the modified invariant mass distribution in Pb+Pb relative to p+p collisions is mainly due to the effects of jet quenching.
 We note that the $m_{jj}$ distribution is significantly suppressed due to jet quenching and the modification factor tends to decrease with increasing $m_{jj}$ as shown in Fig.~\ref{mjj}.
 The suppression of this dijet invariant mass distribution is due to the reduction of the dijet events that pass all the selection cuts in Pb+Pb collisions due to jet quenching.
 The $m_{jj}$ dependance of the suppression factor also indicates that the effective invariant mass of the dijets that pass the selection cuts is suppressed due to the broadening of each individual jet and their relative momentum.

 We also calculate another nuclear modification factor for the double differential cross section of W+jet produciton:

 which is defined as the ratio of the double differential tagged jet spectra in central Pb+Pb collisions to that in p+p collisions.
-The double differential tagged jet spectra in both 0-30\% central Pb+Pb and p+p collisions are shown in the left plot of Fig.~\ref{Iaa_W} and the modification factors are shown in the right plot of Fig.~\ref{Iaa_W} in four $p_T^W$ intervals.
+The double differential tagged jet spectra in both 0-30\% central Pb+Pb and p+p collisions are shown in Fig.~\ref{Iaa_W}a and the modification factors are shown in the bottom plot of Fig.~\ref{Iaa_W}b in four $p_T^W$ intervals.

 In LO calculations, the jet is produced in the opposite direction of the recoil $W$ boson with the same momentum in the transverse plane.
 The tagged jet spectra will fall off rapidly above the cutoff value of $p_T^W$.
 With high-order corrections from NLO perturbative matrix element calculations of hard emissions as well as resummation of soft and collinear radiations, the tagged jet spectra are smeared but have a maximum value at around the $p_T^W$ interval.
 The jet energy loss in Pb+Pb collisions will lead to a shift of the tagged jet spectra to a smaller value of $p_T$.
 This results in the suppression at low $p_T^{jet}$ and the enhancement at high $p_T^{jet}$ of the nuclear modification factor $I_{AA}$.
 Consequently, the nuclear modification factor is quite sensitive to the transverse momentum cut for the $W$ boson and reach its minimum value in $p_T^{jet}\simeq p_T^W$ region.
 This is similar to the jet spectra tagged by direct photon or $Z$ boson.